coderefinery/hpc-containers/content/sharing.rst

 We can do the same exercise for the image ``buildpack-deps:bookworm`` by finding the image in a registry like Dockerhub, navigating to the Dockerfile linked from that registry, and so on.

-After all that this is the image dependency tree we find for the python docker image:
+After all that, this is the image dependency tree we find for the original python docker base image:

 .. code-block::